Chinese Egg Tarts (Hong Kong Style)

 For the pastry:

-• Sift the gluten free all-purpose flour and gluten free corn (maize) flour into a large mixing bowl and mix well.
-Then sprinkle in the xanthan gum and add Nuttelex Buttery or unsalted butter into the mixture and rub the cold butter into the flour until the mixture resembles coarse bread crumbs.
+• Sift the gluten free all-purpose flour and corn starch into a large mixing bowl and mix well.
+Then sprinkle in the xanthan gum and add vegan butter into the mixture and rub the cold butter into the flour until the mixture resembles coarse bread crumbs.

 • Add the icing sugar, egg and 1 tablespoon water, gently knead to a soft dough (do not over knead).
 Add another 1 tablespoon water if dough is too dry and a bit more gluten free flour if dough is too wet.
 Divide the dough into 2 portions, wrap each portion in cling wrap and chill in the refrigerator for 1 hour.